• Skip to primary navigation

 Erupting soap is yet another classic and well known explosive science experiment to add to the list!
 This is also one of those rare experiments with a single ingredient – ivory soap!

-Similar to erupting soap, exploding peep geysers need a microwave.
-We love a little twist with ghost peeps and it would make this experiment perfect to try out around Halloween.
-If you don’t have peeps where you are, a normal marshmallow will work just as well.
+Similar to erupting soap, exploding peep geysers also need a microwave.
+We love a little twist with ghost peeps, and it would make this experiment perfect for trying around Halloween.
+If you don’t have peeps where you are, an ordinary marshmallow will work just as well.

 A simple tweak can turn an ordinary erupting volcano experiment into a fun multicoloured volcano!
 Let kids make their own volcano from scratch to extend the activity further.